Salt-N-Pepa Put Their Iconic '80s Swag Into A New Collection For Milani

 Meanwhile, James describes her style as a cross between funky and feminine.
 "I was not always true to myself in the early stages," she says.
 "But I was true to my dedication to making this [group] work.
 So that kept me on my journey of figuring out who I was."

-As they've gotten older — both women are 53 — it's only gotten better: They agree that confidence has come with age.
+As they've gotten older — both women are 53 — they agree that their confidence has increased.
 "We spent a lot of our lives apologizing for who we are and what we do," James says.
 "As a grown-ass woman, I am unapologetic about who I am.
 That attitude has grown over time, but I am confident this is where we are supposed to be right at this moment."
 If their epic new makeup collection is proof of anything, it's that James is absolutely right.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.